 Organize cluttered areas.
 As earlier mentioned, rodents enjoy building their nests in low traffic areas, but they also like clutter.
 Organize storage areas to eliminate possible nesting sites and make your home much less appealing to rodents.

 If you think that you have a rodent infestation, call your local pest professional today.
 We often get calls from concerned homeowners with rodent problems and they usually want to know “are mice dangerous?”
 The answer is yes and no- although they probably will not physically attack you, they spread diseases through their urine and feces and bring fleas and ticks into your home.
 They can also damage the structure of your home with their chewing and may even cause a house fire when they chew on electrical wires.
 Some people attempt DIY mouse control in their home; this usually consists of a few mouse traps set out to catch the mice that have entered.
 If you have just a couple of mice in your home, this may work, but if mouse traps aren’t working and you still see signs of these pests, the chances are you have a much larger infestation that requires professional assistance.

 Whether you live in St. Louis, Ashland, or elsewhere throughout Mid-Missouri, Rottler Pest & Lawn Solutions can take care of your rodent control needs.
-Rottler has been providing effective pest control in St. Louis, Chesterfield, Ballwin, Florissant and Saint Charles since 1956.
+Rottler has been providing effective pest control and wildlife management in St. Louis, Chesterfield, Ballwin, Florissant, and Saint Charles since 1956.
 Don’t let the noises keep you up at night anymore; call Rottler for a free inspection and get rid of the rodents in your walls.

 This blog was originally published on December 5, 2011, but we have updated it to reflect the most recent and accurate information available in helping you combat frustrating rodent problems.